 During the fiscal year ended December 31, 1999, Roy A. Anderson, John W. Clark and James J. Paulsen comprised the Compensation Committee.
 No member of the Compensation Committee is a former or current officer or employee of Amerigon.
-See "Certain Transactions" for a discussion of certain transactions between Amerigon and an affiliate of Mr. Clark.
+See "Certain Transactions" for a discussion of certain transactions between Amerigon and Mr. Clark as principal of Westar Capital.
 See also "Directors' Compensation" for a discussion of certain stock option awards made to Messrs.
 Anderson and Clark by the Board of Directors in June 1999.